PC Bottleneck Calculator

 💡 Expert Recommendation

-- Use both methods together for best results:
+- Use both methods one by one for best results:

-- Start with a bottleneck calculator to get a quick overview
+- Start with our bottleneck calculator tool to get a quick overview

-- Follow up with manual tools if you’re seeing inconsistent performance, or before spending money on an upgrade
+- Then try manual tools if you’re seeing inconsistent performance.

-- Gamers, video editors, and power users should always double-check manually before major upgrades
+- With my personal experience I will suggest that gamers, video editors, and power users should always double-check manually before major upgrades

 - Manual analysis is also better when comparing real-world performance per game, since calculators don’t simulate software behavior